blabla1337/skf-flask/skf/markdown/code_examples/java/1-code_example--CSRF_Token--.md

 {

 	/*
-	If there was no match the authentication session will be emptied and sessions Will be abandoned, we redirect the user towards the login page.
+	If there was no match, the authentication session will be emptied and sessions will be abandoned.
+Then, the user must be redirected towards the login page.
 	*/
 	if (request.getSession().getAttribute("authenticateUser").equals(""))
 	{